ValMobile/RealisticSurvival-Wiki/pages/Getting-Started.md

 ## 6. Slaying Dragons

 ## 7. Enjoy the plugin
-Now we should have covered everything you need to know in order to start playing with Slimefun.
+Now we should have covered everything you need to know in order to start playing with Realistic Survival.
 Have fun and enjoy your adventure!